McIntyre-Takhini

-McIntyre-Takhini is an electoral district which returned a member (known as an MLA) to the Legislative Assembly of the Yukon Territory in Canada.
+McIntyre-Takhini is a former electoral district of the Legislative Assembly which existed from 1992 to 2009.
 It was dissolved in 2009 into the ridings Takhini-Kopper King and Mountainview.
 It contained the Whitehorse subdivisions of Takhini, Valleyview, and McIntyre, as well as the Kopper King, Takhini, and Northland mobile home parks.

 It is the former riding of Yukon's 5th Premier, Piers McDonald.